-These comments are respectively submitted by Ed Maltby, NODPA Executive Director on behalf of FOOD Farmers
+Our comments on various issues in front of the NOSB and the NOP follow.
+These comments are respectively submitted by Ed Maltby, NODPA Executive Director.

 Livestock Committee Proposed Recommendations - Animal Welfare 3/10/2011

 These comments are based on the document "NOSB Livestock Committee 2011 Proposal Combined with 2009 Recommendations Animal Welfare" and new language adopted under the Access to Pasture Rule published in 2/12/2010.